ArnaanShah/VantaPad/README.md

 A Hackpad made as a part of [Hackclub's Blueprint](https://blueprint.hackclub.com/home) program.
 VantaPad is a sleek black macropad I will use for controlling simple functions on my computer that I currently do by hand.
 It is one of my first hardware projects and it taught me many valuable skills such as schematic design, PCB design, Firmware programming, and more.

-## Features ✨
+## Featyres
-**Things included in my pad and what they do.**
+**What I included on my build.**

-- 3x2 Keypad ⌨️ - Top row is audio control.
-Bottom row reopens tabs, auto-clicks, and cycles layers
+- Black Case - A case in the shape of a hexagon with the logo embossed near the bottom.
-- EC11 Encoder 🔄 - Volume, Tab Scrolling, Brightness
+- 6 Keys in 3x2 layout - Top row is used for controlling audio.
+Bottom row has macros for reopening tabs, auto clicking, and cycling layers.
-- 128x32 ssd1306 OLED Display 📺 - Layer Display, Idle animation, Key press reactions
+- 3 RGB LEDs - Lights up a constant looping effect that fades in and out through the front of the case.
-- 3 WS2812B RGB LEDs 🚥 - Breathing effect that shines through the front of the case
+- Rotary Encoder - Layer 1 is Volume, Layer 2 is Tab Scrolling, Layer 3 is Brightness
-- Minimal Black Case 🐈‍⬛ - A Hexagonal shape with the logo printed at the bottom
+- 128x32 OLED Display - Shows important info like what layer you're on.
+Also, shows idle animations and reactions when you press a key.

-## PCB 🛠️
+## PCB
 **The design around my PCB.
-Includes the schematic, the PCB, and some additions.**
+This Includes the schematic I made, the PCB, and more.**

 I designed my PCB in KiCad 9.0!
-I loved using this app because it was pretty beginner friendly and intuitive.
-It also possessed many useful features that meant I didn't have to download another app.
+It was fun to use this app because it was pretty beginner friendly and intuitive.
+It also had some extra built in features so I didn't have to download another app.

 Schematic: